Enrick Reuperné

-Enrick Reuperné (born 3 August 1998) is a Martiniquais professional footballer who plays as a striker for the club Aiglon du Lamentin, and the Martinique national team.
+Enrick Reuperné (born 3 August 1998) is a professional footballer who plays as a striker for the club Aiglon du Lamentin, and the Martinique national team.

 International career

-Reuperné debuted with the Martinique national team in a 2–1 CONCACAF Nations League loss to Guadeloupe on 13 October 2019.
+Reuperné debuted with the Martinique regional team in a 2–1 CONCACAF Nations League loss to Guadeloupe on 13 October 2019.
 He was called up to represent Martinique at the 2021 CONCACAF Gold Cup.

 Personal life

 Reuperné is the son of the retired Martinique international footballer Fabrice Reuperné, who is also his current manager at Aiglon du Lamentin.